sgajbi/portfolio-analytics-system/README.md

     pytest tests/e2e/
     ```
 5.  **Generate a Coverage Report**:
+    To measure which lines of code are executed by the tests, run pytest with the `coverage` flags.
     ```bash
-    pytest --cov=. --cov-report=html
+    pytest --cov=src --cov-report=html
     ```
-    Open the `htmlcov/index.html` file in your browser to view the detailed report.
+    Open the `htmlcov/index.html` file in your browser to view the detailed interactive report.

 -----